 Over the past several years, we conducted a survey of suppliers using the Template.
 The Template was developed to facilitate disclosure and communication of information regarding smelters that provide material to a company’s supply chain.
 The Template includes questions regarding a company’s conflict-free policy, engagement with its direct suppliers, and a listing of the smelters Bio-Techne’s suppliers use.
 In addition, the Template contains questions about the origin of conflict minerals included in a company's products, as well as supplier due diligence.
 The Template is being used by many companies in their due diligence processes related to conflict minerals.

-We reviewed our current list of suppliers in the two affiliates to identify those with likely 3TG content.
+We reviewed our current list of suppliers in the relevant affiliates to identify those with likely 3TG content.
 We have identified 128 suppliers who we believe might include 3TG in the components they supply to us.
 Since the start of our compliance program, we distributed surveys to 119 of the 128, or 93% of the 3TG suppliers (and representing approximately 98% of our total spend on components with 3TG).
 Of the 119 suppliers who were sent surveys, we received responses from 96 suppliers.

 We reviewed the responses against criteria developed to determine which responses required further engagement with our suppliers.
 These criteria included untimely or incomplete responses as well as inconsistencies within the data reported in the Template.
 A significant number of the responses were incomplete.
 Moreover, the large majority of the initial responses received provided data at a company or divisional level or were unable to specify the smelters or refiners used for components supplied to Bio-Techne.
 In many cases, additional follow up was required.
 Consistent with a risk-based approach, we focused our follow-up on the largest of the suppliers.
 If suppliers did not provide any response, we contacted then again and asked them to return the surveys.
 If after follow-up we still did not receive a response, for the larger suppliers we attempted to find relevant information through other sources, including their websites.
-As of the date of this filing, we have obtained compliance information on suppliers representing 88% of our 3TG expenditures, either through completed survey responses or from compliance information available on the supplier websites.
+As of the date of this filing, we have obtained compliance information on suppliers representing approximately 88% of our 3TG expenditures, either through completed survey responses or from compliance information available on the supplier websites.

 Supplier responses included the names of approximately 330 entities listed by our suppliers as smelters or refiners.
 We checked those names against CFSI and EICC-GeSI lists to verify that they were conflict free.
 Approximately 62% of these entities were identified by suppliers as certified Conflict-Free and approximately another 26% of these entities were identified as known smelters matching EICC’s list of verified known smelters.
 We compared these facilities to the CFSI list of smelters and where a supplier indicated that the facility was certified as Conflict-Free, we ensured that the name was listed by CFSI as certified under their voluntary certification process.
 The remaining 12% of the entities listed by our suppliers as smelters or refiners were unable to be validated as in fact being smelters or refiners.
 We will continue to work with suppliers to better identify sources.